ingeniasoftware/luthier-ci/readme.md

 What if you want to define a global route parameter and make it available to all inherited routes?
 This can be done with help of *sticky* parameters.
 A sticky parameter starts with an underscore `_` and has a few singularities:

 * Is NOT passed in the arguments of the pointed controller's method
-* The parameter value is the same of the current route value and is setted by default if is not present, making it *sticky* (if the subsequent routes shares that parameter, of course)
+* The parameter value is the same of the current route value and is set by default if is not present, making it *sticky* (if the subsequent routes shares that parameter, of course)

 Here's an example: